verrio/snmpb/readme.txt

 To install in places other than /usr, add INSTALL_PREFIX=<prefix> to the make command.

-Tested & compiles on Cygwin/Windows, Linux and NetBSD
+Tested & compiles on Cygwin/Windows, Linux, MacOSX (Leopard) and NetBSD

 --------------------------------